 Uninstalling Java is not at all a strenuous task.
-The Java users can uninstall the versions of Java manually identical to how you would uninstall any other software application from Windows system.
+Java users can uninstall the versions of Java manually, identical to how you would uninstall any other software application from the Windows system.
 However, some users still see the Java icon in the Windows Control Panel even after uninstalling the Java program.
 This happens due to the incomplete uninstall process.
 After Java uninstallation, the Java registry keys are still present in the Windows registry despite removing the Java program from the system.
 This usually occurs if the Java installer fails to remove the registry keys from the Windows registry during the Java uninstalling process.
 Since the registry key is still present in the Windows registry, Java is still visible on the Windows Control Panel.

 To fix this problem, users may have to clean up the corrupted registry key that leads to incomplete installation.
 Additionally, users may want to run the Microsoft utility or manually edit the registry.
 In this article, we explain how to remove the Java listing in Windows Install/Remove programs.

 1] Run the Program Install & Uninstall Troubleshooter